taras-z/led-brick/README.md

 Also, the one translates an analogue audio signal in a digital form.

 This one has two external channels:
-1. A 'Control channel' are a bi-directional radio link, that is released by WiFi and Bluetooth Low Energy technology.
+1. A 'Control channel' is a bi-directional radio link, that is released by WiFi and Bluetooth Low Energy technology.
 The channel is used for receiving a command from remote devices like smartphones, desktops, etc.
 2. An 'Audio channel' is an only-input channel.
 The channel is used for synchronising dynamical characteristics of an image on the Display Unit, say, brightness, colour, or rhythm.

 The unit has an internal connection with the Control Unit for sending control and audio signals in a digital form.